Picovoice/rhino/binding/react/README.md

 Using the Web Audio API requires a secure context (HTTPS connection), with the exception of `localhost`, for local development.

+## AccessKey

+The Rhino SDK requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Rhino SDKs.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

+To obtain your `AccessKey`:
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Installation

 Use `npm` or `yarn` to install the package and its peer dependencies.
 Each spoken language (e.g. 'en', 'de') is a separate package.
 For this example we'll use English: